3 days in Venice will allow you to see almost all of this beautiful city in Northern Italy.

 One of the first things I like to do in a new city after I’ve checked into my accommodation is to go for a walk and see where I end up.

-I never have a goal and walk around taking everything in at my own pace.
-This is what I did when I got to Venice, but out of all the places I’ve been, it was one of the hardest to do this in.
+I never have a goal and walk around, taking everything in at my own pace.
+This is what I did when I got to Venice, but out of all the places I’ve been, it was one of the hardest places to do this.

-That’s because the city is so windy and full of little streets, figuring out where you’re going is almost impossible.
-It took me an hour before I was able to find Doge’s Palace and the other main sights by the waterfront.
+Because the city is so windy and full of little streets, figuring out where you’re going is almost impossible.
+It took me an hour to find Doge’s Palace and the other main sights by the waterfront.

 I wouldn’t recommend doing what I did and would book a walking tour instead.
-Venice is a hard city to get grips with due to its layout.
+Venice is a difficult city to understand due to its layout.

-The benefit of a tour is not only do you get an idea of where everything is but you get the backstory behind the buildings and the city too.
+The benefit of a tour is that not only do you get an idea of where everything is, but you also get the backstory behind the buildings and the city.

 I’d book a tour so that you can get a feel for the city and then go and explore some of the sights by yourself afterwards!